 The Oscars, just like Hollywood, have still a lot of room for growth in terms of inclusivity and greater representation of film artists and movies from more diverse backgrounds.
 Nevertheless, more often than not, watching the Oscars can expose you to some great films and performances.

 The 92nd Oscars will be held on Sunday, Feb.
 9, 2020, at the Dolby Theatre in Hollywood, and will be televised live on ABC at 8 p.m.
-EST. The Oscars will be televised live in more than 225 countries and territories worldwide.
+EST. The Oscars will be televised live in more than 225 countries and territories throughout the world.

 Contact contributor Myrsini Manou-Georgila at firstname.lastname@example.org.